-The Senior Center participates in a community service program with the Charlotte Central School.
-Sixth Grade volunteers help prepare Monday Munch and engage in conversation with lunch attendees.
-Other students volunteer to help clean up the grounds
+The Senior Center has participated in a variety of community service programs with the Charlotte Central School.
+Sixth Grade volunteers helped prepare Monday Munch and engage din conversation with lunch attendees.
+Other students volunteered to help clean up the grounds.

 Charlotte Children’s Center

 We are fortunate to be so close to the Children’s Center and able to enjoy their company on special occasions.